zhaojj2209/tp/docs/UserGuide.md

 #### 4.3.5 Find Expense: `find`

-Finds expenses that match any of the given parameters, and displays the list of matching expenses.
+Finds expenses that match any of the given search parameters, and displays the list of matching expenses.

 Format: (when on the [Expenses tab](#223-expenses-tab)) `find [t/TITLE_KEYPHRASE...] [a/AMOUNT] [d/DATE] [c/CATEGORY...] [af/AMOUNT_FROM] [at/AMOUNT_TO] [df/DATE_FROM] [dt/DATE_TO]`

 > :bulb: &nbsp; When on the [Overview tab](#221-overview-tab), you can use `find` to search for all transactions (expenses and incomes).

-The available parameters and their uses are as follows:
+The available search parameters and their uses are as follows:

-* `t/TITLE_KEYPHRASE`: Searches for all expenses with titles containing the specified `TITLE_KEYPHRASE` keyphrase.
+* `t/TITLE_KEYPHRASE`: Searches for all expenses with titles containing the specified `TITLE_KEYPHRASE` keyphrase exactly.
-  * The search is case-insensitive. e.g `taxi` will match `Taxi`
+  * The search is case-insensitive. e.g `t/taxi` will match `Taxi`
-  * More than one keyphrase can be given.
+  * A keyphrase can contain more than one word. e.g. `t/bubble tea` is considered as one keyphrase
-  * The order of the keyphrases does not matter. e.g. `Bus Train` will match `Train Bus`
+  * The order of the keyphrases does not matter. e.g. `t/Bus t/Train` will match `Train Bus`
-  * Only full words will be matched. e.g. `Snack` will not match `Snacks`
+  * Partial matches are accepted. e.g. `t/Snack` will match `Snacks`
-  * Titles matching at least one keyphrase will be returned (i.e. `OR` search). e.g. `Tea Coffee` will return `Bubble Tea`, `Starbucks Coffee`
+  * Titles matching at least one keyphrase will be returned (i.e. `OR` search). e.g. `t/Tea t/Coffee` will return `Bubble Tea`, `Starbucks Coffee`
 * `a/AMOUNT`: Searches for all expenses with the specified amount.
 * `d/DATE`: Searches for all expenses that occurred on the specified date.
 * `c/CATEGORY`: Searches for all expenses labelled with the specified category.